17Skye17/VideoLT/README.md

 Please visit [https://videolt.github.io/](https://videolt.github.io/) to obtain download links.
 We provide raw videos and extracted features.

+For using extracted features, please modify dataset/dutils.py and set the correct path to features.

 ## Model Zoo

 The baseline scripts, logs and checkpoints are provided in [MODELZOO.md](MODELZOO.md).